 Each of these categories included more specific aspects.
-Health care looks at access to health care, affordability, and quality.
+Health Care looks at access to health care, affordability, and quality.
 Education looks at the quality of preschools and K-12 schools and levels of higher education.
-Economy looks at GDP growth, migration into the state, new businesses and more.
-Infrastructure gauges the quality of bridge, public transportation, and more.
+Economy looks at GDP growth, migration into the state, new businesses, and more.
+Infrastructure gauges the quality of bridges, public transportation, and more.

 Washington state has the highest quality of life in all 50 states.
-When it comes to the economy, residents of Washington state enjoy no state income tax, a thriving job market, and great international business opportunities.
+When it comes to Economy, Washington state residents enjoy no state income tax, a thriving job market, and great international business opportunities.
 Additionally, the state has the ninth-lowest poverty rate in the U.S. of 10.3%.
-Washington ranked second for infrastructure, third for economy, and fourth for health care and education.
-Washington is one of the healthiest states in the country with a life expectancy of 80.3 years.
+Washington ranked second for Infrastructure, third for Economy, and fourth for Health Care and Education.
+Washington is one of the healthiest states in the country, with a life expectancy of 80.3 years.

 2. New Hampshire

-New Hampshire has the second-highest quality of life in the U.S. New Hampshire ranks first for opportunity as the state has the lowest poverty rate in the country of 6.4%.
-Additionally, New Hampshire has one of the lowest unemployment rates in the country of 2.6% and a strong job market.
-New Hampshire also ranks first for crime & corrections, fourth for natural environment, and fifth for education.
+New Hampshire has the second-highest quality of life in the U.S. New Hampshire ranks first for Opportunity as the state has the lowest poverty rate in the country of 6.4%.
+Additionally, New Hampshire has one of the lowest unemployment rates in the country at 2.6% and a strong job market.
+New Hampshire also ranks first for Crime & Corrections, fourth for Natural Environment, and fifth for Education.

 Maryland has the sixth-best quality of life.
 Maryland has the highest median household income of any state of $83,242.
 The Maryland economy is consistently one of the strongest in the country, with proximity to a strong job market in Washington D.C.
 Maryland residents also have access to some of the best hospitals in the U.S., including John Hopkins Hospital.
 The poverty rate in Maryland is 9.7%, one of the lowest in the country.

 Massachusetts has the eighth-best quality of living.
-Massachusetts ranks first for education as home to some of the most prestigious universities in the world such as the Massachusetts Institute of Technology (MIT), Harvard, and Boston College.
-Massachusetts ranked second for health care with some of the best hospitals in the country such as Boston Children’s Hospital and Massachusetts General Hospital.
+Massachusetts ranks first for Education as home to some of the world's most prestigious universities, such as the Massachusetts Institute of Technology (MIT), Harvard, and Boston College.
+Massachusetts ranked second for Health Care, with some of the best hospitals in the country, such as Boston Children's Hospital and Massachusetts General Hospital.
 Additionally, Massachusetts has the fifth-highest median household income of $77,378, thanks to its highly-educated population.